natmourajr/CPE727-2025-03/src/experiments/LRSchedulerExperiment/README.md

-# Template Experiment
+# Learning Rate Scheduler Experiment

-This is a standard experiment with the following characteristics:
+This is an experiment with the following characteristics:

 - Depends on a data loader whose source is located at `../dataloaders/TemplateLoader`.
 It is installed as a standard Python dependency.
 - Includes a Dockerfile with CUDA support.